christopherAlberts/immensity/README.md

 ![](Images/grid.png)

+We can now generat a pretty unique grid but lets make it completely uninue.
+To do this I added a *'step'* to each of the uneanding series.
+This *'step'* is basicaly just a random number that indicates at which point the series will start.
+Each series gets their own unique number.
+Forinstange the first *'pi'* series could only start at it's 78th number and then continue from there, Where as the *'twin_prime_constant '* might start at 7 followed by antother *'pi'* series that starts at 39.

-We can now generat a pretty unique grid every time that stretches to infinity, But how does one gest a single series out of this grid the smae lenght as the message.
-I thought it might be a nifty idea to draw a classic *Sin* graph over this grid.
+Now we can create a truly uniue grid every time that stretches to infinity.
+But how does one gest a single series out of this grid the same lenght as the message.

+at this point I thought it a nifty idea to draw a classic *Sin* graph over this grid.

 ![](Images/graph.png)